 The Contractor shall sweep the pavement surface as needed to remove excess aggregate.

-Application of Fog Seal.
-The bituminous material for the fog seal shall not be applied to the treated surface until the seal coat has cured for at least one day.
+403.14 Application of Fog Seal.
+The emulsified asphalt for the fog seal shall not be applied to the treated surface until the seal coat has cured for at least 24 hours.

-The temperature of the bituminous material shall be as specified in Article 1032.04.
-The bituminous material shall be applied uniformly and at a rate that will provide a residual asphalt rate on the prepared surface of 0.03 to 0.05 lb/sq ft (0.146 to 0.244 kg/sq m).
+The emulsified asphalt shall be applied uniformly and at a rate that will provide a residual asphalt rate on the prepared surface of 0.03 to 0.08 lb/sq ft (0.146 to 0.391 kg/sq m).
+An application rate greater than 0.05 lb/sq ft (0.244 kg/sq m) shall be applied in two passes, one from each direction.
 The Contractor shall demonstrate the application will produce 100 percent coverage of the surface after curing.
 If the application demonstration does not meet the coverage requirements, the spray pattern shall be adjusted until approved by the Engineer.
-The bituminous material shall be applied in a manner to minimize the amount of overspray.
+The emulsified asphalt shall be applied in a manner to minimize the amount of overspray.

-A check shall be performed in the first 1,000 ft (300 m) of each project to verify the application rate according to the test procedure for “Determination of Residual Asphalt in Prime and Tack Coat Materials”.
+A check shall be performed in the first 1,000 ft (300 m) to verify the application rate according to the test procedure for “Determination of Residual Asphalt in Prime and Tack Coat Materials”.

-Opening to Traffic.
+403.15 Opening to Traffic.
 The road shall be opened to traffic according to Article 701.17(c)(4).

-Method of Measurement.
-The bituminous surface treatment (A-1, A-2 or A-3) will be measured for payment in place and the area computed in square yards (square meters).
+403.16 Method of Measurement.
+The bituminous surface treatment (A-1, A-2, or A-3) will be measured for payment in place and the area computed in square yards (square meters).
 The width for measurement will be the top width of the bituminous surface treatment as shown on the plans or as directed by the Engineer.

-The bituminous material for fog seal will be measured for payment by weight of residual asphalt.
-A weight ticket for each truck load shall be furnished to the Engineer.
-The truck shall be weighed at a location approved by the Engineer.
-The ticket shall show the weight of the empty truck (the truck being weighed each time before it is loaded), the weight of the loaded truck, and the net weight of the bituminous material.

-The percentage of asphalt residue of the actual certified product shall be shown on the producer’s bill of lading or attached certificate of analysis.
-The weight of extra water added to dilute the emulsion shall also be shown on the bill of lading.

-Payment will not be made for bituminous materials in excess of 105 percent of the amount specified by the Engineer.
+Emulsified asphalt for fog seal will be measured for payment as specified in Section 1032.

-Basis of Payment.
-This work will be paid for at the contract unit price per square yard (square meter) for BITUMINOUS SURFACE TREATMENT (PREVENTIVE MAINTENANCE).
+403.17 Basis of Payment.
+This work will be paid for at the contract unit price per square yard (square meter) for BITUMINOUS SURFACE TREATMENT, of the type specified.

-Fog sealing will be paid for at the contract unit price per pound (kilogram) of residual asphalt applied for BITUMINOUS MATERIALS (FOG SEAL) or POLYMERIZED BITUMINOUS MATERIALS (FOG SEAL).
+Emulsified asphalt for fog seal will be paid for at the contract unit price per pound (kilogram) of residual asphalt for BITUMINOUS MATERIALS (FOG SEAL).

 When provided as a payment item, the preparation of the existing surface will be measured and paid for as specified in Section 358.
 If not provided as a payment item, preparation of existing surface will be paid for according to Article 109.04.”